2015 Indian heat wave: Affected areas

 The heat wave affected many people in various states and regions, including Madhya Pradesh, Vidarbha, Andhra Pradesh, Telangana, Bihar and Jharkhand.
 On 21 May the temperature in the Indian capital, New Delhi, was reported to be 42.6 C, with black asphalt roads reportedly melting and pedestrian crossing stripes curling.
 On the same day, a temperature of 45.4 C was recorded in Jharsuguda and at least 12 people were reported dead due to heat stroke the following day.
 On 24 May in Allahabad, a temperature of 47.7 C was recorded.
 Cities such as Delhi and Kolkata recorded 44.5 C and 36.0 C on the same day, respectively.
 In the state of Odisha, 23 people died of heat stroke by 24 May.
-Many deaths occurred in the state of Andhra Pradesh where at least 246 people have died by 25 May.
+Many deaths occurred in the state of Andhra Pradesh where at least 246 people have died by 25 May, and overall, the death toll was registered at 1,735.

 The temperature in Hyderabad on 21 May was 46 C and on 22 May was 44.3 C, above the normal maximum of 39.9 C recorded on the same day in the previous years.
 On the following day the temperature in the city was also above a normal maximum temperature, at 43.6 C compared to 39.5 C recorded on the same day in earlier years.
 On 24 May, Khammam recorded its highest ever temperature at 48.0 C. The air temperature on hill stations like Mussoorie, situated 6580 ft above sea level, rose to 36.0 C.

 On 25 May, more than 90 deaths due to sun stroke were recorded in the states of Andhra Pradesh and Telangana.
 The temperature on that day continued to be above normal, especially in the coastal Andhra region where the maximum temperature recorded was 47.0 C in Guntur district.
 The highest temperature in India recorded on that day was at 47.6 C in Titlagarh, Odisha.

 By 3 June, 50 lakh (five million) chicken were killed by the heat wave across Telangana within a span of two weeks, causing the price of eggs and chickens to rise throughout the state as well as in the neighbouring Andhra Pradesh.

 On 3 June, rainfall caused the temperatures to decrease in many areas of Andhra Pradesh and Telangana.
 No heat-related deaths were reported on that day across the two states.
 The highest temperature recorded on the same day was 43 C in Nizamabad.
 On 5 June, Odisha reported temperatures to have decreased to less than 40.0 C across the state, but the humidity continued to be high.